Client Bill of Rights and Responsibilities

 The following information pertains to all Apothecary By Design patients.

 - We do not automatically ship specialty medications.
 Our service model involves having a conversation with our patients to coordinate each shipment.
-Rather than make assumptions about our patients’ needs, we prefer to talk with you to ensure we have all dispensing and shipment details correct, and that you have no unanswered questions about your medication therapy.
+Rather than make assumptions about our patients’ needs, we prefer to talk with you to ensure we have all dispensing and shipment details correct, and that you have no questions about your medication therapy.
 For new prescriptions, we will call you as soon as we receive the prescription from your prescriber to gather demographic and insurance information.
 Insurance prior approvals sometimes take time to complete, but we will work to ship all medications in time for patient need dates.

 - Apothecary By Design prefers to ship medications to arrive Monday through Friday.
-Saturday deliveries are available for emergency situations, but we have found this service not to be as reliable, and Saturday delivery is not available in all areas.
+Saturday deliveries are available for emergency situations, but we have found this service not as reliable, and Saturday delivery is not available in all areas.

 - Apothecary By Design is not able to schedule shipments to arrive on Sundays.